aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

-# Distributed TensorFlow training using Kubeflow on Amazon EKS
+# Distributed training using Kubeflow on Amazon EKS

 ## Prerequisites
 1. [Create and activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Select your AWS Region.
 For the tutorial below, we assume the region to be ```us-west-2```
-3. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) for GPU enabled EC2 instances.
-We recommend service limits be set to at least 4 instances each for [p3.16xlarge, p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), [p4d.24xlarge](https://aws.amazon.com/ec2/instance-types/p4/), and [g5.48xlarge](https://aws.amazon.com/ec2/instance-types/g5/) for training, and 2 instances each for [g4dn.xlarge](https://aws.amazon.com/ec2/instance-types/g4/), and [g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/) for testing.
+3. [Manage your service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/) for EC2 instances.
+For this tutorial, ensure your EC2 service limits in your selected AWS Region are set to at least 2 each for [p3.16xlarge, p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/), and 2 for [g5.xlarge](https://aws.amazon.com/ec2/instance-types/g5/).

+## Step by step tutorial

+While the solution described in this tutorial is general, and can be adapted to train and test any type of deep learning neural network (DNN) model, we will make the tutorial concrete by focusing on distributed TensorFlow training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN), and [AWS Mask-RCNN](https://github.com/aws-samples/mask-rcnn-tensorflow) models.
+The high-level outline of the solution is as follows:

+  1. Setup the build machine
+  2. Upload [COCO 2017 training dataset](https://cocodataset.org/#download) to your [Amazon S3](https://aws.amazon.com/s3/) bucket
+  3. Use [Terraform](https://learn.hashicorp.com/terraform) to create the required AWS infrastructure
+  4. Build and Upload Docker Images to [Amazon EC2 Container Registry](https://aws.amazon.com/ecr/) (ECR)
+  5. Use [Helm charts](https://helm.sh/docs/developing_charts/) to launch training jobs in the EKS cluster
+  6. Use [Jupyter](https://jupyter.org/) notebook to test the trained model

+For this tutorial, we assume the region to be ```us-west-2```.
+You may need to adjust the commands below if you use a different AWS Region.

-### Build machine
+### Setup the build machine

 For the *build machine*, we need [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker](https://www.docker.com/) installed.
 The AWS CLI must be configured for [Adminstrator job function](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html).
 You may use your laptop for your build machine if it has AWS CLI and Docker installed, or you may launch an EC2 instance for your build machine, as described below.